DaTebe/destroyclaims/docs/std-extensions.md

 > 🛎️ This is a `destroySubjects` extension

+> 🧬 v1.0.0

 This extension can be used to address data based on its content.
 The SHA256 hash method is used for this purpose.
 It offers a sufficiently low collision rate to address data unambiguously on the basis of its content.
 In general, this extension can be used for all types of data.
 Especially file-based data are to be mentioned here.

+> 💡 For example, a DCA can maintain an index of data with corresponding hashes.

 |field name|required|description|type|example|
 |---|---|---|---|---|